SringayKeno/AmazonVineAnalysis/README.md

 ## Summary:

-### In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
+The percentage of 5 star reviews from Amazon Vine members and non-Vine members, was slightly less than 2 percent.
+A strong positive bias was not fond.bias it can be concluded that there is no positive bias for reviews of Office Products in the Vine program.

 ### One additional analysis that you could do with the dataset to support your statement.